Michelle Hadley: ‘Dateline’–Wife Framed Hubby’s Ex In ‘Rape Fantasy’ Ads Scheme

 From MBA Student To Stalker

 Michelle Hadley had everything going for her until her world came crashing down, according to Dateline NBC.
-One day Michelle was attending college to pursue her MBA degree and next she had landed in jail, accused of several crimes that she didn’t commit.
+One day Michelle was attending college to pursue her MBA degree and next she had landed in jail, accused of several crimes she didn’t commit.

-The accusation?
-Michelle Hadley had stalked and impersonated Angela Diaz, her ex-boyfriend’s current wife.
-31-year-old Angela Diaz told police a frightening tale of how someone was placing Craigslist rape fantasy ads with her name and then providing her home address, leading men to come to the home looking for someone to rape.
+The accusation: Michelle Hadley had stalked and impersonated Angela Diaz, her ex-boyfriend’s current wife.
+Thirty-one-year-old Angela Diaz told police a frightening tale of how someone was placing Craigslist rape fantasy ads with her name and then providing her home address, leading men to come to the home looking for someone to rape.
 But it was all untrue, Dateline’s coverage will detail.

 One of the ads, according to NBC News, read like this.